Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump

 \section{A Typical Pump-and-dump Process}

-\textbf{Set up:} A successful pump requires a large number of participants to buy the same cryptocoin at the same time.
-To this end, the organizer would construct a public channel, which is a specific form of group chat that only allows the organizer to post messages.
-Telegram is the most popular choice due to its encryption and anonymity.
-Then the organizer recruits as many subscribers as possible by posting invitation links on social media or forums like Reddit and Twitter, and other pump channels for advertisement.
-Moreover, we also notice that many pump organizers create another private VIP channels, which only accept paid members to subscribe.
+\textbf{Set up:} A successful pump requires a large number of participants to buy the target cryptocoin at the same time.
+Therefore, the organizer would establish a public channel, which is a specific form of group chat that only allows the organizer to post messages.
+Then the organizer recruits as many subscribers as possible by posting invitation links on social media like Twitter, or other channels for advertisement.
+Moreover, we notice that many pump organizers create another private VIP channels, which only accept paid members to subscribe.
 In return, VIP members will be informed of the target coin name minutes or even hours before the coin name is released on the public channel.

-\textbf{Pump Announcement:} When the public channel gets enough members, the pump organizer releases a pump announcement several days before the official pump time.
+\textbf{Pump Announcement:} When the public channel gets enough members, the pump organizer releases a pump announcement several days before a pump activity.
 The announcement usually includes three important information: the precise time to initiate the pump, the target exchange, and the pairing coin.
-Then as the named pump time approaches, organizers keep reminding members of the pump event by counting down.
+As the scheduled pump time approaches, organizers keep reminding members of the pump event by counting down.
 The counting frequency gradually increases from once a day to once a few hours, and then once a few minutes before the pump time.